dckc/hh-office/README.rst

 code clean-up:
   - rename Attendance_by_Group view, since it works for by client too

+data cleanup:
+  - be more rigorous about time? time interval? start/end time?

 Near term goals:

  * permissions: view-only vs. edit